 In our models we have chosen VeDBA as our activity metric from which we want to infer the possible state sequences.
 We determined a priori that the hidden state-process could assume three different states (N=3).
 This decision was made based on our research question, in the VeDBA distributions (see Appendix; Exploratory Data Analysis) and in the biological interpretability of the states.
 It is important to note that states do not correspond directly to specific behaviors (e.g. feeding, foraging or digging) but can be assumed to roughly correspond to behavioral modes (e.g. activity levels) that can encompass a range of different behaviors (Leos-Barajas et al. 2017; Papastamatiou et al. 2018).
 We labelled the states as roughly corresponding to “Rest,”“Medium Intensity Activity” and “High Intensity Activity.”

 HMMs can be fitted individually (e.g. van de Kerk et al. 2015) or to a pool of animals (Langrock et al. 2012).
 The models can also include covariate effects that modify either the state-dependent distribution parameters or the transition probabilities (Patterson et al. 2009; Langrock et al. 2012).
 We fitted a 3-state HMM to the 1-minute downsampled VeDBA data using a ‘complete pooling’ approach.
-Using this approach the state-dependent distribution parameters are common to all animals.
-This means that we assume that individuals are independent and behaviors do not change between animal and across the year.
-However, given that the season/month of the year seems to be a important feature influencing the VeDBA distribution (see Appendix; Exploratory Data Analysis) we included season as a covariate in the state process.
-Therefore, we let the probability of changing from one state to another vary in relation to the season/month of the year assuming that animals have the same repertoire of behaviors.
+Using this approach, the state-dependent distribution parameters are common to all animals.
+This means that we assume that individuals are independent, and behaviors are the same to all individuals and across the year.
+However, given that the season/month of the year seems to be an important feature influencing the VeDBA distribution (see Appendix; Exploratory Data Analysis) we included season as a covariate in the state process.
+Therefore, we let the probability of changing from one state to another vary in relation to the season/month of the year, assuming that animals have the same repertoire of behaviors.
 We also fitted an empty model, with no covariate effects, and used Akaike’s Information Criteria (AIC) to select the model with best fit to the data (Burnham, Anderson, and Burnham 2002).

 Models were fitted using the momentuHMM package in R (Brett T. McClintock and Michelot 2021).
 We used the gamma distribution, parametrized with mean and standard deviation, to model VeDBA.
 The gamma distribution is a flexible distribution, usually used in movement studies (REFS), that accommodates positive right-skewed data.
 Appropriate starting values for likelihood maximization of the model’s parameters were found by following procedures suggested by Michelot and Langrock (2019).
 Season was included as a categorical variable, its influence over the transition probabilities was summarized using stationary probabilities plots (Leos-Barajas et al. 2017).
 The most probable state sequence was decoded using the Viterbi algorhithm (Zucchini, Iain MacDonald, and Roland Langrock 2016).
 The decoded sequence was then used to conducted othet post-hoc analysis of rhythmicity and diurnality.
 We checked model assumptions and goodness of fit by visual inspection of the pseudo-residuals (Zucchini, Iain MacDonald, and Roland Langrock 2016).